Alzheimer's disease: Medication

 Cardiovascular risk factors, such as hypercholesterolaemia, hypertension, diabetes, and smoking, are associated with a higher risk of onset and worsened course of AD.
 The use of statins to lower cholesterol may be of benefit in AD.
 Antihypertensive and antidiabetic medications in individuals without overt cognitive impairment may decrease the risk of dementia by influencing cerebrovascular pathology.
-More research is needed to examine the relationship with AD specifically; clarification of the direct role medications play versus other concurrent lifestyle changes (diet, exercise, smoking) is needed.

 Depression is associated with an increased risk for AD; management with antidepressant medications may provide a preventative measure.

-Historically, long-term usage of non-steroidal anti-inflammatory drugs (NSAIDs) were thought to be associated with a reduced likelihood of developing AD as it reduces inflammation, but NSAIDs do not appear to be useful as a treatment.
-Additionally, because women have a higher incidence of AD than men, it was once thought that estrogen deficiency during menopause was a risk factor, but there is a lack of evidence to show that hormone replacement therapy (HRT) in menopause decreases risk of cognitive decline.
+Historically, long-term usage of non-steroidal anti-inflammatory drugs (NSAIDs) was thought to be associated with a reduced likelihood of developing AD, as it reduces inflammation.
+NSAIDs do not appear to be useful as a treatment.
+Additionally, because women have a higher incidence of AD than men, it was once thought that estrogen deficiency during menopause was a risk factor.
+There is a lack of evidence to show that hormone replacement therapy (HRT) in menopause decreases the risk of cognitive decline.